System Clock and Time Protocols

 Examples

-- These commands configure the switch for the United States Central Time Zone.
+- Use the following commands to configure the switch for the United States Pacific Time Zone:

 Setting the System Clock Manually

-The clock set command manually configures the system clock time and date, in local time.
-Any NTP servers properly configured on the switch override time that is manually entered.
+The clock set command manually configures the system clock time and date in local time.
+Manually enter anyproperly configured NTP servers on the switch to override the time.

 Example